bUnit-dev/bUnit/docs/docs/getting-started/create-test-project.md

 ***

-**3. Change project type to `Microsoft.NET.Sdk.Razor`**
+**3. Configure project settings**

+Then you need to change a few project settings, in particular we need to change the project's SDK to `Microsoft.NET.Sdk.Razor`, remember to set `RazorLangVersion` to `3.0`,  and set the `<TargetFramework>` to `netcoreapp3.1`, since bUnit builds on `.netstandard 2.1`.

-Changing the project type to `Microsoft.NET.Sdk.Razor` is done by changing first section of the test project's `.csproj` file to look like this:
+To do so, change the first part of the test project's `.csproj` file to look like this.:

 ```xml
 <Project Sdk="Microsoft.NET.Sdk.Razor">